How immigrants are reinventing Sunset Park, forming new multi-racial alliances, and reshaping their community

 "Making a Global Immigrant Neighborhood offers an excellent analysis and description of issues in New York City’s Sunset Park.
 With interesting details and insightful observations, Hum provides an in-depth look at some of the major issues and trends affecting urban areas in the United States—from development and demographics to inequality and race relations.
 One of the strengths of this book is illustrating the importance of Chinese banks and capital in the development of Sunset Park and the role that Chinese immigrants play as both affluent gentrifiers and working-class residents facing displacement.
 Making a Global Immigrant Neighborhood also explains how local issues in Sunset Park fit into the larger economic and political setting of New York City.
 Hum has a deep understanding of the history and everyday life of this neighborhood and the political, economic, and cultural dynamics shaping the community."

-Tarry Hum is Professor of Urban Studies at Queens College and Graduate Center, City University of New York.
+Tarry Hum is Chair of the Department of Urban Studies at Queens College, and a member of the Doctoral Faculty at the Graduate Center, City University of New York.

 In the series